NickyLind/VendorAndOrderTracker/README.md

 ## Known Bugs

-* _Bug where if you clear a vendor, because I use RemoveAt to do so,  renumbers everything in `_instances` list so that they are now trying to display the wrong the Ids in the URL path that they had previously_
+* _Bug where if you clear one vendor or order at a time, because I use RemoveAt to do so,  renumbers everything in `_instances` list so that they are now trying to display the wrong the Ids in the URL path that they had previously.
+This means it tries to either show a page that is out of the list index range or remove a vendor/order that is out of the list index range dependent on what action you take_
 * _Feel free to let me know what you find!_

 ## License